Calabar Cross River State, Nigeria Travel Guide

 Book City TourA full-day trip to explore the rainforest, with opportunities for hiking and wildlife spotting.

-Explore National ParkEntry to the Tinapa Lakeside Hotel area, potentially including the water park if operational, and shopping opportunities.
+Explore National ParkEntry to the Tinapa Lakeside Hotel area, potentially including the water park if operational, and opportunities to shop.

 Visit Tinapa ResortA half-day trip to a picturesque waterfall for nature lovers and photographers.